Heinz Werner Höber

-Heinz Werner Höber (1931 in Bärenstein – 15 May 1996) was a very prolific pulp fiction author who produced many novels about the fictitious FBI-agent Jerry Cotton and eventually sued his publisher because he felt he had been entitled to receive royalties.
+Heinz Werner Höber (1931 in Bärenstein – 15 May 1996) was a prolific pulp fiction author who produced novels about the fictitious FBI-agent Jerry Cotton and eventually sued his publisher because he felt he had been entitled to receive royalties.

 Early life

 Like Karl May, Heinz Werner Höber was born in Saxony.
 He also had in common with Karl May that he had been born into a rather poor family.
 His father introduced him to the works of Karl May in order to give him an incentive to improve his reading skills.
 Consequently, the young Heinz Werner Höber started writing early his own Wild West stories, dreaming about having a career like Karl May, who had finally escaped poverty for good once he had published his famous tales about the fictional Wild West pioneer Old Shatterhand and the Native American Winnetou.
 After the war, Heinz Werner Höber befriended a Russian officer and on his way to West Germany he had the opportunity to visit the Karl May museum in Radebeul.
 According to "Der Mann, der Jerry Cotton war" ("The man who had been Jerry Cotton") the museum had been closed down for an unknown period of time, but the administrator gave him a sightseeing tour anyway after his Russian friend had emphasised that he carried a gun.
 But before Höber became a published writer he accomplished his school education.